Inflation & Recession: Strategic and Tactical Reads

 “Metaverse” is being bandied about lately as if the Oasis will be online by Christmas, but that is a major, major area where blockchain tech has the potential to install itself at the heart of a new-ish digital economy.

 And if so, then early on it appears Ethereum may be the killer app.
-Too early in the game to tell, but ETH looks like the stallion to bet on based on wide usage as the foundation for so many trust-applications.
+Too early in the game to tell, but ETH looks like the stallion to bet on based on wide usage as the foundation for so many trustless applications.
 It’s not about investing in a “currency” to replace the USD.
 It’s about investing in the future of commerce.

 Or at least that appears to be the path.
 Why else would the largest of largest Silicon Valley angel veterans be investing in the space?
 They don’t appear to be worried about contributions to the “enabling” of cybercrime empires.